 An abrupt change in diet can cause gastrointestinal upset for your puppy, so it is best to introduce the new food gradually.
 The transition duration can vary and should be moderated according to the dog, but about a week is usually necessary.

-It is advisable to start by replacing a small portion of the old food (e.g., a quarter of the dose for the first two days) and then gradually increase the percentage of new food (50 per cent for two more days and then 75 per cent for two more days) until the previous diet is wholly eliminated.
+It is advisable to start by replacing a small portion of the old food (e.g., a quarter of the dose for the first two days) and gradually increasing the percentage of new food (50 per cent for two more days and then 75 per cent for two more days) until the previous diet is wholly eliminated.

 How do I choose the correct dosage?